 In IaaS, cloud service providers provide servers, virtual machines, storage space, firewalls, VLAN, load balancers, network, Os, and connection in rent to the client on-demand basis via the Internet.
 It is one of the most flexible cloud services available.

 Benefits of IaaS:

-- Good for startup and small company that required Infrastructure but cannot purchase it.
+- Good for startups and small companies that required Infrastructure but cannot purchase it.
 So, here those company uses IaaS services.

-- Should not has to worry about the burdens of managing infrastructures, driver updates, and security patches.
+- Should not have to worry about the burdens of managing infrastructures, driver updates, and security patches.